The Eye (2008)

 Child actress Chloe Moretz (Alicia Millstone) brings her charm perfectly as a hospital patient in the film and shows off a good ghostly performance too.

-We have some hissing and thumping sound effects to make the film sound truly effective for the haunting moments along with some cold piano playing all composed by Marco Beltrami
+We have some hissing and thumping sound effects to make the film sound truly effective for the haunting moments as well as low rumblings too along with some cold piano playing.
+Alot of powerful airy classical music to top it all off as well some deep drumbeats all put together by Marco Beltrami

 Sydney Wells: I'm seeing things I shouldn't see!